 The indicator was developed by wells Wilder (J. Welles Wilder) and posted in Commodities magazine in June 1978.
-Later, Wilder wrote a book “Fresh opinions in trading systems”, where he gave a detailed essence of the relative strength index.
+Later, Wilder wrote the book “Fresh opinions in trading systems”, where he gave a detailed essence of the relative strength index.
 After the publication of the book, the RSI became quite popular among traders and undoubtedly helped almost all users to appreciate the power of the market.

 Wells Wilder is a stock trader, one of the leading experts in technical analysis and the developer of many trading systems and indicators.
-By education Wilder is engineer, he worked both in the specialty and real estate market, but he was really fascinated by futures trading.
+By education Wilder is an engineer, he worked both in the specialty and real estate market, but he was fascinated by futures trading.
 For many years, Wilder was engaged in research on technical analysis, the results of which were several books (“New Concepts in Technical Trading”, 1978, “The Adam Theory of the Markets”, 1987) and “The Delta Phenomenon, 1991”).

 Wilder is the author of such known indicators as Average True Range, Relative Strength Index, Directional Movement Indicator and Parabolic Stop and Reverse.